-- Learning outcomes: better understanding of structural and coordination chemistry, practical experience in advanced synthetic techniques (such as oxygen-free environments), advanced IR, NMR and X-ray techniques. - ➤ Required training certificates: relevant training on analytical instruments (IR, UV-Vis and NMR) will be provided before the actual work can start - > Our expectations from students: to work in the laboratory environment respecting all safety procedures and requirements, to be able to work under minimal supervision when dealing with basic synthetic and analytic procedures, to regularly inform the supervisor on the project progress, be versatile in literature search, be an excellent team-player.
+- ➤ Learning outcomes: better understanding of structural and coordination chemistry, practical experience in advanced synthetic techniques (such as oxygen-free environments), advanced IR, NMR and X-ray techniques. - ➤ Required training certificates: relevant training on analytical instruments (IR, UV-Vis and NMR) will be provided before the actual work can start - ➤ Our expectations from students: to work in the laboratory environment respecting all safety procedures and requirements, to be able to work under minimal supervision when dealing with basic synthetic and analytic procedures, to regularly inform the supervisor on the project progress, be versatile in literature search, be an excellent team-player.

-[1] This is a continuation of Li, S., Hadzovic A., CHMD90Y3 results, 2015-16.
+[1] This is a continuation of Li, S., Hadzovic A., CHMD90Y3 results, 2015-16 and Malhotra, H., Hadzovic, A. CHMD90Y3 results 2018-19.